 *Note that the intercept, beta coefficient, and 95% CIs have been exponentiated [exp()] from the geometric mean calculations.

 6a.
 The estimated intercept from the fitted regression model is 292.5.
-This is interpreted to mean that, for those subjects with a ln(CRP) = 0, their estimated mean fibrinogen levels are 292.5 after exponentiation.
+This is interpreted to mean that, for those subjects with a ln(CRP) = 0, their estimated geometric mean fibrinogen levels are 292.5 after exponentiation.

+4/5 points.
+Again, this is the geometric mean.

 6b.
 The estimated exponentiated slope from the fitted regression model is 1.111, which is interpreted to compare the ratio of geometric means across groups differing by 1 unit of CRP.
 In other words, it is used to compare groups with a k-fold difference in their measured ln(CRP) such that k1.111 represents the ratio of geometric means for two groups who differ in ln(CRP) by k-fold amount (e.g., 10% is k = 1.1).

+4/5 points.
+This is not a 1-unit difference in CRP, it is a 2.718-fold difference.

 6c.
 From linear regression analysis using robust standard error calculations, we estimate that the ratio of geometric means is 1.111 across groups with varying ln(CRP).
 The 95% CI calculated with robust standard errors suggests that this finding would not be deemed unusual if the true population ratio of geometric means was between 1.105 and 1.118 units for a given proportional increase in ln(CRP) levels.
 As the two-sided p-value is P < 0.001, we reject the null hypothesis that there is no association between ln(CRP) and fibrinogen levels in the overall population.

+10/10 points.

 6d.
 See table after problem 6.